riemann/riemann-ruby-client/README.markdown

 Transports
 ==========

-Reimann::Client sends small events over UDP by default, and uses TCP for queries and large events.
+Riemann::Client sends small events over UDP by default, and uses TCP for queries and large events.
 UDP sends are essentially "shouting into the void".
 They will not block your application and are roughly an order of magnitude faster than TCP, but you will not know if the server is down or encountered an